Zeptiny/Syncr-Worker/README.md

 Needed for rclone when obscuring the password
 Can also be implemented in the controller, if I find a way to do it without a rclone instance.

 # Authentication:
 Of course, everything will be encrypted with SSL.

-But, to authenticate the worker with the controller, to avoid someone sneaking information if they, somehow, get the job UUID, and still making things simple:
+Authenticate the worker with the controller, to avoid someone sneaking information, if they, somehow, get the job UUID, while still making things simple:

 Create a 256 bit key with openssl.
 Example: openssl rand -hex 32